adobe/helix-shared/docs/API.md

 | left | [<code>Strain</code>](#Strain) | the current candidate strain (can be undefined) |
 | right | [<code>Strain</code>](#Strain) | the alternative candidate strain (can be undefined) |

-<a name="getTestLogger"></a>

-## getTestLogger() ⇒ <code>winston.Logger</code>
-Creates a test logger that logs to the console but also to an internal buffer.
-The contents of the buffer can be retrieved with {@code Logger#getOutput()} which will flush also close the logger.
-Each test logger will be registered with a unique category, so that there is no risk of reusing a logger in between tests.

-**Kind**: global function
 <a name="nextTick"></a>

 ## nextTick() ⇒ <code>promise</code>